PollockCR/CS480Pollock/README.md

 PA7 is an interactive model of the solar system.

+PA8 models a table with interactive objects.

+PA9 is an interactive air hockey game.

+PA10 models a table with interactive objects.
+Various types of lighting can be shown on the objects.

+PA11 is an interactive labyrinth game.

 Resources directory contains old files and some object files for testing.
 This directory is not needed for grading or use.